musictheory/NilScript/README.md

 });
 ```

+### <a name="simple-ivars"></a>Simple Ivars

 To make debugging easier, the `--simple-ivars` compiler flag may be used.
-This uses a JavaScript property with the same name as the ivar.
+This uses the exact ivar name as the JavaScript property.

-Hence, the above example would compile into:
+Hence, the previous example would compile into:

 ```
 nilscript.makeClass(…, function(…) {